ONEARMY/academy/docs/collect.md

 ![Collection Network](assets/collect/collectionnetwork.svg)

-<i>When we say citizens, we mean everyone in society.
-When we say people in our community, we mean those that have become part of the Precious Plastic community (and if you haven’t already, join us!)</i>
+<p class="note">Note: when we say citizens, we mean everyone in society.
+When we say people in our community, we mean those that have become part of the Precious Plastic community (and if you haven’t already, join us!)</p>

 <b>One.</b> We give people all the information they need to properly clean their plastic at home and then show them where they can bring it to make sure it’s recycled properly.
 Education is at the core of everything we do (knowledge = power) so teaching citizens on the importance of clean, label free plastic can alone create a huge shift.